BA982: Inventory Theory¶

 - Zheng, Y. S. 1992.
 On properties of stochastic inventory systems.
 Management Science 38 87–103.

-- Finite-horizon model
+- Finite-horizon model without fixed ordering costs

 Readings: